Luke-West/svn-slack-bot/README.md

 # This project is no longer supported

 I created this script years ago (in my days of being an apprentice).
 It's not updated anymore and if you choose to use it, you're on your own.
-It's a fairly simply script and anyone of novice level or above should be able to work out how to use it.
+It's a simple script and anyone of novice level or above should be able to work out how to use it.

 -----------------